indico/indico/doc/guides/UserGuide/Conferences.rst

 * **Add new**: It will open the registration form `(see Registration Form) <#registration-form>`_.
 * **Remove**: It will remove the selected registrants.
 * **Email**: It will allow to send an email to the selected registrants.
 Indico will send one email per participant.
-Also, you can profit from the Available tags to make it personal; Indico will replace the tag with the real value of the registrant, e.g. %(registrant_family_name)s will be Smith.
+Also, you can profit from the Available tags to make it personal; Indico will replace the tag with the real value of the registrant, e.g. {registrant_family_name} will be Smith.

 |image102|